Hoffman shipped to San Jose amidst harassment claim

-Left winger Mike Hoffman was traded to the San Jose Sharks on the heels of allegations his fiancee harassed captain Erik Karlsson’s wife.
+Left winger Mike Hoffman was traded to the San Jose Sharks on the heels of allegations his fiancee harassed captain Erik Karlsson’s wife on Tuesday, then acquired by the Carolina Hurricanes only a few hours later.

-Hoffman was shipped out on Tuesday along along with ECHL defenseman Cody Donaghey and Ottawa’s fifth-round choice in the 2020 draft.
+Hoffman was shipped out along with ECHL defenseman Cody Donaghey and Ottawa’s fifth-round choice in the 2020 draft.
 The Sharks in return gave up a sixth-round pick in 2020, defenseman Julius Bergman and forward Mikkel Boedker.

 Hoffman has 230 points in 342 career games, including 107 goals.
 He was a fifth-round pick in 2009 by the Senators.